rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 ```
 The above example obviously under-plays the complexity involved with exposing a tree-like data structure across the interface!
 However, this example should be simple enough to drive the point across.

-### TODO (Need to explore this further!)
+### WIP TODO (Need to explore this further!)
-The above example also means, it is the responsibility of `libcuml++.so` to expose methods to load and store (aka marshalling) such a data structure.
+The above example also means, it is the responsibility of C++ API to expose methods to load and store (aka marshalling) such a data structure.
 Further continuing this example, we could expose the following methods to achieve this:
 ```cpp
 void storeTreeNode(const TreeNodeF *root, std::ostream &os);
 void storeTreeNode(const TreeNodeD *root, std::ostream &os);